I've been seeing a lot of confusion about passing scores for the CCA exam, so I wanted to share what I've researched and experienced.

 Related Discussions

-- Failed CCS first time — here's what actually went wrong (and how I clawed it back)6 replies
+- Failed my CEC on the first try — here's what actually went wrong (and how I passed second 9 replies